 Now that I’ve got those tips out of the way, let’s plan your trip to New York!

 With 5 days in New York, you’ll have plenty of time to see the best that the city has to offer.
 I’ve put together the day-by-day plan below to help you plan your time during your trip.
 While the days here are full, the pace isn’t crazy, and you’ll have plenty of time to relax and enjoy your time in NYC.
+If you’re looking for a side trip from New York, check out my perfect Toronto itinerary.

 New York Itinerary Day 1: Welcome to New York!